Latent Agents in Networks: Estimation and Targeting: Introduction

-Our third contribution is to construct prices that are approximately optimal using the matrix estimate mentioned above.
-In particular, we study the revenue gap between the benchmark optimal prices (i.e., the optimal prices under complete information) and the prices calculated assuming that the mapping between agents' consumption decisions and prices is given by the estimated matrix.
-Once again, we show that if the number of observations is at least logarithmic in the number of observable agents, then a small revenue gap can be achieved and we provide a precise characterization of this gap in terms of a measure of approximate sparsity.
-These results indicate that even with the limited amount of available data, the seller can exploit approximate sparsity to construct prices that approximately maximize revenues.
+We show that the seller can use the available historical data to estimate network effects, and construct targeting decisions that would be optimal if the network effects were precisely captured by the estimated quantities.
+Leveraging the convergence rates of our estimator in matrix $1$ and $\infty$-norms, we show that the constructed targeting decisions are asymptotically optimal in the sense that the ratio of the payoff under these to the optimal payoff that would be achieved if the seller knew the underlying influence structure, converges to one as the number of samples increases.
+Once again, we show that if the number of observations is at least logarithmic in the number of observable agents, then a small payoff gap can be guaranteed and we provide a precise characterization of this gap in terms of a measure of approximate sparsity.
+These results indicate that even with the limited amount of available data, the seller can exploit approximate sparsity to construct targeting decisions that are near-optimal.

 To the best of our knowledge, the proposed network setting with latent agents is new.
-Collectively, our results shed light on how in such settings a seller can estimate the mapping between the prices offered to observable agents and the induced consumption, and use these estimates to construct approximately optimal prices.
+Collectively, our results shed light on how in such settings the mapping between the covariates and outcomes of the observable agents can be estimated, and how such estimates can be used to construct approximately optimal targeting decisions. }